404mat/setup-mac/README.md

 Install Visual Studio Code.
 You can do it from Brew.
 Then, use [these settings](https://github.com/404mat/setup-vscode) to setup VSCode the way I would do it.

 Create a ***dev*** folder in the home directory.
 This is where all projects will live.

+Launch visual studio code, type ⌘ + ⇧ + P to open the command palette, then type ``Install 'code' command in PATH``.
+This will allow you to open a diretori directly from the terminal using the ``code`` command.

+Use Homebrew to install your favorite flavor of OpenJDK.

+You can also install Docker Desktop for Mac directly from [the official website](https://www.docker.com/products/docker-desktop/).

 ## Finder
  - Advanced :